OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/installation_linux/instructions.md

 The course environment is a collection of packages that we need for the class.
 Some of those packages are not included in the standard anaconda distribution.

-Later in the course you will learn many benefits of using virtual environments.
+Later in the course, you will learn many benefits of using virtual environments.
 Until then, believe us they are a good idea.

 You start by downloading the